kjain3474/PHP-Coupon-Management-Application/README.md

-# Guild-Assignment
+# PHP-Coupon-Management-Application
-Assignment
+A Coupon Managment App with CRUD capability with multiple user level logins.
+Also built in is public api support in folder 'api/'

 ### Installing steps
 ****

-1. Download the repo with git (`git clone https://github.com/kjain3474/Guild-Assignment.git`)
+1. Download the repo with git (`git clone https://github.com/kjain3474/PHP-Coupon-Management-Application.git`)

 2. Open XAMPP Control Panel on your desktop and run Apache and MySQl services.